SAP-archive/teched2020-IIS361/exercises/ex5/README.md

 The basic header of the object page is defined and you can exit the guide.

-(Optional) Start the application preview as described in the [Exercise 2.4 Starting the Application Preview](../ex2#exercise-24-starting-the-application-preview).
+(Optional) Start the application preview as described in the [Exercise 2.5 Starting Application Preview](../ex2#exercise-25-starting-application-preview).

 **Note**: To navigate to the Object page in your application preview,